Seppli11/ZHAW-Summary/summaries/24FS/CCP2/4_5_Cloud Native Application.md

 > Any organization that designs a system (defined broadly) will produce a design whose structure is a copy of the organization's communication structure.

-If an organisation is split into UI specialists, middleware specialits and DB admins, the application also reflects that structure.
+If an organisation is split into UI specialists, middleware specialists and DB admins, the application also reflects that structure.
 This is burdensome, as simple changes require cross-team approval.

 ![image-20240313083618165](./res/Cloud%20Native%20Application/image-20240313083618165.png)